Sahrawi Arab Democratic Republic: Proposed Western Sahara Authority

 Under the Baker Plan created by James Baker, former UN Secretary-General Kofi Annan's personal envoy to Western Sahara, the SADR would have been replaced with a five-year transitional Western Sahara Authority (WSA), a non-sovereign autonomous region supervised by Morocco, to be followed by a referendum on independence.
 It was endorsed by the UN in 2003.
 As Morocco has declined to participate, however, the plan appears dead.

 In April 2007, the government of Morocco suggested that a self-governing entity, through the Royal Advisory Council for Saharan Affairs (CORCAS), should govern the territory with some degree of autonomy for Western Sahara.
 The project was presented to the UN Security Council in mid-April 2007.
 A stalemate over the Moroccan proposal led the UN, in an April 2007 "Report of the UN Secretary-General", to ask the parties to enter into direct and unconditional negotiations to reach a mutually accepted political solution.

+Sports

+The SADR was invited to participate in the 2015 African Games in Brazzaville, which would have been the country's debut at a major international sporting event.
+However, its thirteen athletes were not allowed to compete by the Congolese organizing committee.
+The country has a national football team, but its governing body, the Sahrawi Football Federation, is not a member of FIFA or the Confederation of African Football.

 National holidays

+Additionally, Muslim celebrations are kept according to the lunar Islamic calendar.